ConvLab/ConvLab-3/data/unified_datasets/README.md

   - `db_results`: (*dict*, system side, could be empty)
     - `$domain_name`: (*list* of *dict*) topk entities (each entity contains slot-value pairs)

+Note that multiple descriptions/values are separated by `"|"`.

 Other attributes are optional.

 Run `python check.py $dataset` in the `data/unified_datasets` directory to check the validation of processed dataset and get data statistics.